terence-lim/financial-data-science/dives/README.md

 ## "dives" python modules

 /'di̅ve̅z/ \[dahvy-veez\] (from Latin) wealthy;
-has been misunderstood as proper name for a rich man in the biblical parable of Lazarus.
+misunderstood as proper name for a rich man in biblical parable of Lazarus.

 &nbsp;